JANUARY 18, 1937

-Some people came in for tea and Lady Rhonda and Miss Stanhope who are here from England, came for dinner, with a few other friends.
-A relative of mine had written me that Lady Rhonda was anxious to see me but that she felt it imperative to see the President and if that interview were not arranged, would feel her entire visit to the United States had been spoiled.
+Some people came in for tea and Lady Rhondda and Miss Stanhope who are here from England, came for dinner, with a few other friends.
+A relative of mine had written me that Lady Rhondda was anxious to see me but that she felt it imperative to see the President and if that interview were not arranged, would feel her entire visit to the United States had been spoiled.
 The only way I could arrange it was to put her next to him at dinner which was successfully done.

 A very exciting movie last night, but it was not such a good picture for the gentlemen in the audience, most of whom happened to be particularly interested in conservation and groaned as each large and beautiful tree came to the ground.
 As a method of entertaining my husband, I am afraid it was not very successful though the picture was really very good, beautiful country and an interesting story.

 My husband, the children and I went to church this morning and we all look forward to a quiet afternoon.